tenant-forge/core/README.md

 This package enables your application to be multi-tenant by default with a multi-tenant database setup.

 ## Project Status
-TenantForge 1.x is currently in development ans is not ready for production use.
+TenantForge 1.x is currently in development and is not ready for production use.
 We are actively working on the project and will provide updates as they become available.

 - [ ] Tenant Management
 - [ ] Product Management (Prices, Features, etc.)